 - Learning is promoted when existing knowledge is activated as a foundation for new knowledge.

 - Learning is promoted when new knowledge is demonstrated to the learner.

 - Learning is promoted when new knowledge is applied by the learner.

 - Learning is promoted when new knowledge is integrated into the learner’s world.

 A problem or task-based approach is effective in the design of contextual learning activities.

 Placing the learner in a situation that is relevant to them starts the process of effective instruction, as opposed to providing a bullet point list of abstract topics at the start of a course.

-Another common issue with learning design was over reliance on the demonstration principle (such as an instructor presenting content or an online course that’s content rather than action orientated).
+Another common issue with learning design is an over reliance on the demonstration principle (such as an instructor presenting content or an online course that’s content rather than action orientated).
 This over reliance on demonstration results in limited activation and practice opportunities for the learner.
 According to Merrill, success is impeded if one or more of the principles are omitted from your learning design.

 Effective design therefore is achieved if it is centred around real-world problems and includes all four phases of instruction.